-3.7.5 Questions
+4.7.5 Questions

 Members of the Hearing Board may direct questions to each speaker as the information is being heard.
-The applicant and /or agent can make any comments or questions on the staff report.
+The Party and/or agent can make any comments or questions on the Staff report.

-Pursuant to the Statutory Powers Procedure Act, the Board can limit questioning where it is satisfied that there has been full and fair disclosure of the facts presented.
-Please note that the courts have been particularly sensitive to the issue of limiting questions and there is a tendency to allow limiting of questions only where it has clearly gone beyond reasonable or proper bounds.
+Pursuant to the SPPA, the Hearing Board can limit questioning where it is satisfied that there has been full and fair disclosure of the facts presented.

+Note: The courts have been particularly sensitive to the issue of limiting questions and there is a tendency to allow limiting of questions only where it has clearly gone beyond reasonable or proper bounds.

-3.7.6 Deliberation
+4.7.6 Deliberation

-After all the information is presented, the Board may adjourn the hearing and retire in private to confer.
-The Board may reconvene on the same date or at some later date to advise of the Board's decision.
-The Board members shall not discuss the hearing with others prior to the decision of the Board being finalized.
+After all the information is presented, the Hearing Board may debate and vote in open session or may adjourn the hearing and retire in private to confer.
+Legal counsel may be secured to advise the Hearing Board when conferring in private.
+The Board may reconvene on the same date or at some later date to advise of their decision.
+The Hearing Board members shall not discuss the hearing with others prior to the decision of the Board being finalized.

-4.0.
-DECISION
+5.0 DECISION